-Here, we compare our observations with the empirical classification scheme discussed in \cite{Martins_VMS_2023} based on the relative strength of blue and red bump optical features to discriminate the possible presence of VMS in \sourceshort.
-This approach is based on observing that spectra of prototypical VMS host, such as the R136 young stellar cluster in the LMC showcase strong \HeIIL[4686] emission, while having negligible N III 4640 + CIII 4650 \citep{Hainich2014}, the latter being also influenced by the relative abundance of N and C (hence by the metallicity); in contrast, cWR spectra have an N III 4640 + C III 4650 complex of comparable intensity to \HeIIL[4686].
-In Fig.~\ref{fig:VMS_vs_WR}, we report the location of \sourceshort on two of the diagnostic diagrams proposed by \cite{Martins_VMS_2023}, comparing the EW of the blue bump in the $4605-4650 \AA$ complex to the that of the red bump (measured within the [5780-5850~$\AA$] wavelength interval, left-hand panel) and of \HeIIL[4686] (right-hand panel).
-In both panels, we report the sample of local sources compiled by \cite{Martins_VMS_2023}, colour-coded according to the spectral classification discussed in that paper.
-Within these diagrams, \sourceshort occupy an intermediate region, but its features are more aligned to those observed in WR-hosts than in VMS-hosts, particularly in light of the comparable strength of the $4605-4650 \AA$ and \HeII features in the blue bump (where EW[\HeIIL[4686] is generally much higher in VMS candidates), and of the typical weakness of the red bump in VMS spectra.
+Here, we compare our observations with the empirical classification scheme discussed in \cite{Martins_VMS_2023}, based on the relative strength of blue and red bump optical features to discriminate the possible presence of VMS in \sourceshort.
+This approach is based on observing that the spectra of a prototypical VMS host, such as the young stellar cluster R136 in the LMC, showcase strong \HeIIL[4686] emission, while having negligible N III 4640 + CIII 4650 \citep{Hainich2014}, the latter being also influenced by the relative abundance of N and C (hence by the metallicity); in contrast, cWR spectra have an N III 4640 + C III 4650 complex of comparable intensity to \HeIIL[4686].
+In Fig.~\ref{fig:VMS_vs_WR}, we report the location of \sourceshort on two of the diagnostic diagrams proposed by \cite{Martins_VMS_2023}, comparing the EW of the blue bump in the $4605-4650 \AA$ complex with that of the red bump (measured within the [5780-5850~$\AA$] wavelength interval, left-hand panel) and of \HeIIL[4686] (right-hand panel).
+In both panels, we report the sample of local sources compiled by \cite{Martins_VMS_2023}, color-coded according to the spectral classification discussed in that paper.
+Within these diagrams, \sourceshort occupies an intermediate region, but its features are more aligned to those observed in WR hosts than in VMS hosts, particularly in light of the comparable strength of the $4605-4650 \AA$ and \HeII features in the blue bump (where EW[\HeIIL[4686] is generally much higher in VMS candidates), and of the typical weakness of the red bump in VMS spectra.